Skip to main content

 An end node reached inside an each subgraph terminates that iteration of the loop, not the parent graph.

 In other words, an end node inside an each subgraph signals “this iteration is done, move on to the next element” rather than “the whole graph is done.”
-Once the loop has visited every element, execution returns to the parent graph and continues from the each node.
-This is the only place where reaching an end node does not terminate execution outright.
+Once every element has been visited, execution returns to the parent graph and continues from the each node. filter follows the same shape - a predicate subgraph runs per dated property or per inner value (depending on which port is wired), and its end node supplies the truthy or falsy result that decides whether the element is kept.